cloudfoundry-community/stackdriver-tools/README.md

 bosh upload https://storage.googleapis.com/bosh-releases/gcp-tools-1.tgz
 ```

-### Deploying Stackdriver Logging

-Create a deployment file (use the [gcp-tools.yml][tools-yaml] example manifest file as a starting point).
+See [manifests/gcp-tools.yml][tools-yaml] for a sample deployment manifest that can be used as a starting point.

-Using the previous created deployment manifest, now deploy it:

 ```
-bosh deployment path/to/deployment.yml
+bosh deployment manifests/gcp-tools.yml
 bosh -n deploy
 ```

+This will create a self-contained deployment that collects VM data from itself and CF data from the Firehose into
+Stackdriver.

+### Stackdriver Logging

 Once deployed:
 * the `google-fluentd` will act as a Syslog endpoint and will forward logs to [Stackdriver Logging][logging]